-- 38.1 The safety car will be driven by a SCCA Pro Racing approved driver and will carry an approved observer who is in permanent radio contact with race control and is capable of recognizing all the competing cars. - 38.2 Prior to the start of the formation lap the safety car will take up position at the front of the grid and remain there until the five-minute signal is given.
-At this point (except under Article 38.14 below) it will cover a lap of the circuit and take up position. - 38.3 The safety car may be brought into operation to neutralize a race upon the order of the clerk of the course. - It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate suspending the race. - 38.4 When the order is given to deploy the safety car the message "SAFETY CAR DEPLOYED" will, where possible, be displayed on the timing monitors and all marshals' posts will display stationary double yellow flags for the duration of the intervention.
+- 38.1 The safety car will be driven by a SCCA Pro Racing approved driver and will carry an approved observer who is in permanent radio contact with race control and is capable of recognizing all the competing cars. - 38.2 Prior to the start of the formation lap the pace car will take up position at the front of the false grid and remain there until the five-minute signal is given.
+When instructed to do so by Race Control it will move onto the circuit and lead all cars for the formation lap. - 38.3 The safety car may be brought into operation to neutralize a race upon the order of the clerk of the course. - It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate suspending the race. - 38.4 When the order is given to deploy the safety car the message "SAFETY CAR DEPLOYED" will, where possible, be displayed on the timing monitors and all marshals' posts will display stationary double yellow flags for the duration of the intervention.
 In addition, there will be a SC board displayed at the Start/Finish. - 38.5 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the safety car is deployed.
-This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - 38.6 The safety car will join the track with its lights illuminated and pick up the race leader or as directed by the Clerk of the Course. - 38.7 All competing cars must reduce speed and form up in a line behind the safety car no more than ten car lengths apart. - 38.8 With the exception of the cases listed under a) to h) below, no driver may overtake another car on the track, including the safety car, until he passes the first safety car line for the first time when the safety car is returning to the pits.
+This will apply whether any such car is being driven on the track, the pit entry or the pit lane.

+- 38.6 The safety car will join the track with its lights illuminated and pick up the race leader or as directed by the Clerk of the Course. - 38.7 All competing cars must reduce speed and form up in a line behind the safety car no more than 3 car lengths apart. - 38.8 With the exception of the cases listed under a) to h) below, no driver may overtake another car on the track, including the safety car, until he passes the first safety car line for the first time when the safety car is returning to the pits.
 However, if the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, Article 38.14 will apply.